geb/geb-talks/talks/totally/src/slides/08-content.md

         }
     }

-By default, Geb will error if the content you select doesn't exist.
+By default, Geb will error if the content you select doesn't exist to support the principle of fail-fast.

 The “`required`” option disables this check.